heshanfu/enigmatic-mouse/README.md

 This will build the APK and install it onto your device.

 ##### Side-loading (APK file)
 Follow the instructions for building an unsigned APK and then copy the .apk to your device.
+Alternatively download an APK from the releases.

 1. Enable installation from untrusted sources
 2. open the file to install the APK